 Freemasons are all about “brotherhood”.
 How do you reconcile this gender identification in today’s gender-fluid world?

 We have specifically discussed this matter and are seeking input to resolve it.
-Since inception, the Evergreen Triangle has used identifiers ‘Brother’ and ‘Sister’ during Lodge proceedings.
+Since it’s inception, the American Federation has used identifiers ‘Brother’ and ‘Sister’ during Lodge proceedings.
 Please note that members of Free Thinkers Lodge are open to all identities.
 While the Order of International Freemasonry for Men and Women Le Droit Humain does not have language in place and the ancient and accepted rituals use ‘Brother’ and ‘Sister’, each lodge will strive respect your needs once you identify them.
-In Portland, we currently are adapting lodge language to include they/them pronouns and ‘Sibling’ as an identifier.
+In Portland, we have adapted lodge language to include they/them pronouns and ‘Sibling’ or ‘Kin’ as salutation/identifier.
 We welcome you to share your needs with us regarding pronouns and identifiers.

 Am I required to profess a belief in a supreme being or God to become a Mason?

 No. Belief in God(s), supreme being(s), or any belief system is not asked of you.
 We focus on tolerance and acceptance.